Sputter deposition: Ion-assisted deposition

 In ion-assisted deposition (IAD), the substrate is exposed to a secondary ion beam operating at a lower power than the sputter gun.
 Usually a Kaufman source, like that used in IBS, supplies the secondary beam.
 IAD can be used to deposit carbon in diamond-like form on a substrate.
 Any carbon atoms landing on the substrate which fail to bond properly in the diamond crystal lattice will be knocked off by the secondary beam.
 NASA used this technique to experiment with depositing diamond films on turbine blades in the 1980s.
 IAD is used in other important industrial applications such as creating tetrahedral amorphous carbon surface coatings on hard disk platters and hard transition metal nitride coatings on medical implants.

-High-target-utilization sputtering (HiTUS)
+High-target-utilisation sputtering (HiTUS)

 Sputtering may also be performed by remote generation of a high density plasma.
 The plasma is generated in a side chamber opening into the main process chamber, containing the target and the substrate to be coated.
 As the plasma is generated remotely, and not from the target itself (as in conventional magnetron sputtering), the ion current to the target is independent of the voltage applied to the target.